exercism/v3/languages/go/exercises/concept/structs/.docs/after.md

 Fields that don't have a initial value assigned, will have their zero value.

-To dive more deep into this type, you can check these resources: [Go by example: Structs], [A Tour of Go] or [Structures in Go (structs)]
+To dive deeper into this type, you can check these resources: [Go by example: Structs], [A Tour of Go] or [Structures in Go (structs)]

 [go by example: structs]: https://gobyexample.com/structs
 [structures in go (structs)]: https://medium.com/rungo/structures-in-go-76377cc106a2